mike-remo/stock-analysis/docs/data-dictionary.md

 | reportedEPS | Earnings Per Share (EPS) as reported by company |

 ## annual_eps_staging
-Staging table for the annual EPS data intially loaded into the DB.
+Staging table for the annual EPS data initially loaded into the DB.
 | column | description |
 | --- | --- |
 | symbol | instrument symbol (ticker) |